What's in a name?

 Old

-The old County's top season was 1979/80 with promotion, and a Welsh Cup victory over “Championship” Shrewsbury led to the Quarter Finals of the European Cup Winners Cup.
-This was won at a packed Somerton Park by Carl Zeiss Jena, but modern goal line technology might well have seen the County play Benfica in the Semi Finals.
+The old County's top season was 1979-80 with promotion, and a Welsh Cup victory over Second Division Shrewsbury led to the Quarter Finals of the European Cup Winners Cup.
+This was won at a packed Somerton Park by Carl Zeiss Jena, but modern goal-line technology might well have seen the County play Benfica in the Semi Finals.

-How are the mighty fallen.
-Ten years later the “Ironsides” were wound up and the “Exiles” founded.
-Why the “Exiles”?
-Because Newport Council denied us use of Somerton Park, claiming that we were Newport County in disguise trying to sneak back into the ground from which the old club had been evicted for non payment of rent & rates, while the Football Association of Wales claimed we had no connection with the old club and denied us sanction to play in Wales in the Football League pyramid.
+How the mighty fall.
+Ten years later, 'The Ironsides' were wound up and 'The Exiles' founded.
+Why 'The Exiles'?
+Newport Council denied the club use of Somerton Park, claiming that we were Newport County in disguise trying to sneak back into the ground from which the old club had been evicted for non-payment of rent and rates, while the Football Association of Wales claimed we had no connection with the old club and denied us sanction to play in Wales in the Football League pyramid.
 They couldn't both be right; in fact neither of them were!

-The infant club, Newport AFC had a manager, a team and an offer of a place in the Hellenic League in the FL pyramid.
+The infant club, Newport AFC, had a manager, a team, and an offer of a place in the Hellenic League in the English pyramid.
 We therefore became a Gloucestershire club and ground-shared with Moreton Town.
-The Cotswold Town of Moreton in Marsh is 85 miles from Newport, so our home games were further away that many of our away games.
+The Cotswold town of Moreton-in-Marsh is 85 miles from Newport, so our 'home' games were further than many of our away games.
 We took over 400 fans on our “magical mystery tour of the Cotswolds” and they cheered us to a League and Cup double.

-So for the 1990/91 season we returned in triumph to our home town.
-Promoted to the Beazer Homes League the FAW could no longer deny us sanction while the Council was too embarrassed to deny us use of the unused Somerton Park.
-It cost us £21,000 and untold hours of voluntary labour to prepare the neglected and vandalised ground for the BHL but we enjoyed two seasons of consolidation until we were forced into exile again.
+So, for the 1990/91 season, we returned in triumph to our home town.
+Promoted to the Beazer Homes League, the FAW could no longer deny us sanction while the Council was too embarrassed to deny us use of the unused Somerton Park.
+It cost us £21,000 and untold hours of voluntary labour to prepare the neglected and vandalised ground, but we enjoyed two seasons of consolidation until we were forced into exile again.

 Image